 - All complaints will be reviewed within 30 days. - All complaints received will be discussed in depth at the Main Street Station Weekly Facilities and Operations Meetings.
-These meetings are attended by the Main Street Station ADA Coordinator, Sherri Tinsley, the hired operator for the Main Street Station, the RMTA, and the Project Manager for the design and construction of the Main Street Station, Jeannie Welliver.
+These meetings are attended by the Main Street Station ADA Coordinator and the Project Manager for the design and construction of the Main Street Station, Jeannie Welliver.
 If appropriate, the City's Law Department will be consulted as the complaint warrants.